Can Mac Support ExFAT/FAT32 and How to Use?

 • Large file size support: ExFAT can support individual files larger than 4GB, unlike FAT32, which has a 4GB file size limit.

-• Large partition size support: ExFAT supports partition sizes of up to 128PB (petabytes), making it suitable for modern large-capacity drives.
+• Large partition size support: ExFAT supports partition sizes of up to 128PB, making it suitable for large drives.

-• Cross-platform compatibility: ExFAT is supported by both Windows and macOS, making it ideal for drives that need to be used across different platforms.
+• Cross-platform compatible: ExFAT is compatible both Windows and macOS, making it ideal for drives across different platforms.

 FAT32 (File Allocation Table 32)